RedPitaya/HAMlab-doc/HAMlab/source/quickStart/troubleshoot.rst

 Audio board not working
 -----------------------

+(This  troubleshoot is only for HAMlab 80-10 10W model)

 If audio there is no sound coming from your headphones or speaker connected to HAMlab while running Power SDR application please make sure that:
 HAMlab is connected to PC that is running Power SDR with USB cable